 All of HomePlus’s balustrade systems go through stringent engineering tests to make sure they perform and exceed requirements.
 This means that no matter what, your balustrade will stand the test of time, the weather, and your weight.

 Despite this assurance, sometimes our balustrade systems don’t look like much.
-In fact, systems like our Double, Single disc, or Infinity frameless glass balustrade can almost look like nothing is there.
+Systems like our Double, Single disc, or Infinity frameless glass balustrade can almost look like nothing is there.
 These systems are amazing for the view; you can enjoy it without any interference.

 There are some important design factors for engineers to take into account when designing a balustrade system; durability of components, geometry, occupancy or what the area will be used for, and overall strength of the system.